Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 Phase 2: The Dorsal Collapse (Freeze)

-This isn't laziness; it is a nervous system shutdown.
+Procrastination.
+This isn't laziness.
+It is a nervous system shutdown.
 Your brain has pulled the emergency brake.

 This cycle is confusing and shameful.
 You wonder, "Why am I so lazy all of a sudden?"
 You aren't lazy.
+As explored in High-Functioning Anxiety or Trauma?
+Why High-Achievers Are Burning Out, the "crash after the high-functioning years" pattern is a predictable trajectory, not a moral failure.
 You are recovering from a marathon of people-pleasing.

 Reclaiming Your "No": How Somatic Therapy Helps

-To heal the Fawn response, we have to work Bottom-Up.
+To heal the fawn response, we have to work bottom-up.
 We have to teach your body that it is safe to exist without merging with others.
-As a provider of workplace trauma therapy in NYC, Florida, and Virginia, here is how I approach this:
+This requires moving beyond intellectual insight, a concept I explore in Somatic Therapy vs Talk Therapy: Why "Just Talking" Isn't Curing Your Anxiety.

 It means noticing that you did not die when you disappointed someone.